45gfg9/srun-c/README.md

 #### Caveats for ESP8266

 ESP8266 may get slow when handling HTTPS requests due to its limited resources.
 It also does not support TLS certificate for IP addresses, for example `https://10.1.2.3` even if CA certificate is provided.

+> [!WARNING]
-If you encounter issues, consider using HTTP but be aware that HTTP is insecure and may expose your credentials to eavesdroppers.
+> If you encounter issues, consider using HTTP but be aware that HTTP is insecure.
+Srun portal uses a XXTEA-variant encryption for the login request, but it is virtually useless; **if someone intercepts a full request, they can decrypt it and get your credentials.** This is left to you as an exercise.

 ## TODO